-Make Glow in the Dark Slime!
-This week we tackled this slime making challenge to bring you a cool glowing slime recipe the kids will love.
+How do you make glow in the dark slime?
+This week we tackled this slime making challenge to bring you a cool glow slime recipe kids will love.
 We used our super easy basic saline solution recipe and added a glow powder for some super glowing slime that doesn’t even need a black light.
-Making homemade slime is an awesome activity for kids.
+Making slime is an awesome activity for kids!

 HOW TO MAKE GLOW IN THE DARK SLIME!